l4n-1/para_app/README.md

 - Firebase “Blocked due to unusual activity” (temporary bypass)
 - Google Maps may fail on real device without proper API key
 - Minor login UI clipping on small screens

-### P.S.
-- I am changing the minSdk to 23 everytime I will run the app since my emulator is not compatible whenever I pull it from repo.
-Just revert it back if same issue applies to you too.
-It can be found on android/app/build.gradle.kts under "defaultConfig {"